teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 RelayRules element of VotingRules.

-Finally, the authorities transform the resulting sections into an ENDIVE and a legacy consensus.
+Finally, the authorities transform the resulting sections into an ENDIVE and a legacy consensus, as in "Computing an Endive" and "Computing a legacy consensus" below.

 To vote on a single VotingSection, find the corresponding SectionRules objects in the VotingRules of this votes.
 For every